 Children and adolescents aged 8 years and above:

-• Moderate to severe major depressive disorder, if the depression does not respond to psychological therapy after 4-6 sessions.
-Fluoxetine capsules should be offered to a child or young person with moderate to severe major depressive disorder only in combination with psychological therapy.
+Moderate to severe major depressive disorder, if the depression does not respond to psychological therapy after 4-6 sessions.
+Fluoxetine Capsules should be offered to in with moderate to severe major combination with psychological therapy.